cameronking4/replyguy-clone/README.md

-# Node.js Express template

-This is a Node.js Express project with an HTTP server.

-Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io).
+# Opensource Reply Guy

+Find posts online and promote your product / service naturally using AI.

 ## How does this work?

-We run `yarn start` to start an HTTP server that runs on http://localhost:8080.
-You can open new or existing devtools with the + button next to the devtool tabs.
+We run `yarn start` to start an HTTP server that runs on http://localhost:3000.
+You can search keywords or phrases to find in posts on a certain platform.
+We will generate a suggestion to post to upsell your product or service organically.

+## ToDO
+[]  Respond to post using a dedicated profile.
+[x] Implement key word retrieval for Twitter posts, Linkedin posts, & Reddit posts.

 ## Resources